Tour of California

 Renewable Resource

 Today I was having lunch with my wife downtown while the kids were at school, and I saw this 20ish guy with a Canon T70 camera.
 I asked him about the camera and we struck up a quick conversation on photography.
-Turns out he’s taking black and white photography class at the local Junior College and using his parents old 35mm film camera.
-I blogged about the photography I did back in college using my T70 and even posted a picture of my camera on Zooomr.
+Turns out

 He probably wasn’t born when I got my camera, and said he thought his parents got his camera before he was born.
 My old T70 is broken and had been stored in the attic until a couple of weeks ago when I decided to use my 50mm lens for Poor Man’s Macro shots.
 I had also had the 75-200mm lens pictured here.
 Since I wasn’t using it anymore I offered it to the him for free.
 He was extremely grateful and shocked.
 This evening I dropped the lens off to him at work (he works in grocery store that I had to go to anyway).
 He still couldn’t quite believe his good fortune.